Create an app to get data using the managed streaming ingestion client

 Enable the streaming ingestion policy

-Enable streaming ingestion on the table or on the entire database using one of the following commands:
+Enable streaming ingestion on the table or on the entire database by using one of the following commands:

 Table level: